MNiMORPH/automated-ablation-stakes/README.md

   * SIG to Rx
 * Tighten this cable gland when ready.

+## Solar-radiation shield

+Secure the MaxTemp sensor and T9602 within the solar radiation shield. *Note that you may want to do this after arriving in the field to make transport easier.*

+## Main mast assembly

+*Depending on logistics, consider which components of this work should be performed before or after going to the field.*

+* Prepare one piece of straight rigid material, or ideally, a structure including a main mast and support pieces to prevent tilting or rotation.
+* Using two hose clamps, attach the ultrasonic rangefinder inverted-U assembly to the main mast.
+* Using the other two hose clamps (or another fastening method of your choice), attach the waterproof data-logger enclosure to the main mast.
+* Above the ultrasonic rangefinder, attach the solar-radiation shield to the main mast.
+* Ensure that cables are not tangled or wrapped inconveniently.
+* Check that the system is working.
+* Secure cables with cable ties.

 ## Borehole and installation

-Use Kovacs ice augers to drill one or more ~5 cm holes in the glacier surface to an appropriate depth for your ablation-station mast and any supporting structure(s).
+* Use Kovacs ice augers to drill one or more ~5 cm holes in the glacier surface to an appropriate depth for your ablation-station mast and any supporting structure(s).
+* Place the ablation stake into the hole(s).
+* Seat and secure any remaining sensors.
+* Photograph the stake.
+* Record its location, as well as the date and time.
+* Turn on the data logger and check that it is recording.
+* Wish it good fortune and walk away.